rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ### Aborting a task

 Please be aware it is an external task or process which actually executes the command line tool `rsync`.RsyncUI is monitoring the external task for counting progress and termination.
-The user can abort a tasks at any time.
+The user can abort a task at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

 One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.